pypeaday/pype.dev/pages/faith/screwtape.md

 > offensive.
 I think I see people hold to something like Christian Nationalism,
 > and the offensive nature of it justifies the position because "we were always
 > going to be persecured for loving Jesus"

+!!! danger "page 34"

+    Let him begin by treating the Patriotism or the Pacifism as a part of his religion.
+Then let him, under then influence of partisan spirit, come to regard it as the most import part...